leowmjw/my-articles/ENGINEERSMY/AUTOMATED_LXD_ZFS_SETUP/Setup-DataCenter-In-A-Box-LXD-ZFS.md

 Swap:             0           0           0
 ```

 As can be seen above, the root device (/dev/sda1), there is 29G available space.
-The **ephemeral** device is currently not being used as sawp (see the `free` command output) so can be used as a ZFS cache.
+The **ephemeral** device is currently not being used as swap (see the `free` command output) so can be used as a ZFS cache.

-On an Azure machine;
+The code to setup the Azure node is as below:
 ```
 # Code:
 #     dd if=/dev/zero of=/var/lib/lxd/zfs-azure.img bs=1k count=1 seek=100M && \